Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: Introduction

-The spin Hall effect (SHE) belongs to the family of anomalous Hall effects, where a transport transverse to an applied electric field is observed in the absence of an external magnetic field.
-Spin Hall effect involves the transport of spin instead of charge, such that carriers in different spin states (up and down) are accumulated on the opposite edges of the sample.
+Spin Hall Effect belongs to the family of anomalous Hall effects, where a transport transverse to an applied electric field is observed in the absence of an external magnetic field\cite{SHE-review}.
+It involves a transverse transport of spins, such that carriers in different spin states (up and down) are accumulated on the opposite edges of the sample.
 This was first studied by D'yakonov and Perel \cite{dyakonov1971current} and later by Hirsch \cite{hirsch1999spin}.
 The key difference in the mechanisms of SHE and anomalous charge Hall transport lies in the breaking of time-reversal symmetry ($\mathcal{T}$).
 The latter is mainly observed in magnetic materials where $\mathcal{T}$ is broken by the spontaneous magnetization, whereas SHE does not require $\mathcal{T}$ to break.
 The central role in SHE is played by spin-orbit coupling (SOC), which arises due to a broken structural inversion symmetry ($\mathcal{P}$) of the material.
 There are namely the Rashba spin-orbit coupling \cite{bychkov1984oscillatory} and the Dresselhaus spin-orbit coupling \cite{dresselhaus1955spin}.
-This article, like most others \cite{schliemann2003nonballistic},\cite{schliemann2003anisotropic} will involve both of these interactions in the system.
+This article, like most others \cite{schliemann2003nonballistic},\cite{schliemann2003anisotropic} will involve the interplay of these interactions in the system.
+In the context of SHE, spin currents can either be transverse or longitudinal to the applied electric field.
+The longitudinal spin current is attributed to the anisotropic Rashba-Dresselhaus SOC which gives rise to a transverse charge current \cite{transverse_charge_current}, which in turn leads to a spin current in the longitudinal direction due to SHE \cite{conserved_spin_current, long-SHE}.

 Based on the mechanism, SHE can be classified as intrinsic \cite{sinova2004universal} and extrinsic \cite{extrinsic}.
 The latter occurs due to spin-dependent scattering processes from impurities like skew-scattering \cite{SMIT1955877,SMIT195839} and side-jumping \cite{sidejump}.
 The intrinsic SHE, on the other hand has its origin in the geometry of the quantum states of the charge carriers, manifested in the Berry curvature.
 Although the theory of anomalous Hall effect was given by Karplus and Luttinger back in 1954 \cite{karplus1954hall}, it was only after the discovery of Berry phase in 1984 \cite{berry1984quantal} when the role of quantum geometry in Hall transport phenomena began to be explored \cite{Murakami_BC}.